 How to keep food hot for hours

-- Get your food piping hot, then pour the hot soup or leftovers in the warm thermos.
+- Get your food piping hot, then pour the hot soup or leftovers into the warm thermos.

-- Make hot sandwiches as you usually would, then wrap it in several layers of aluminum foil.
+- Make hot sandwiches as you usually would, then wrap them in several layers of aluminum foil.

 - If you’re worried about the bread getting soggy, wrap it in a paper towel first, then the foil.

-- Keep the sandwich in the insulated lunch box, and everything should stay toasty warm for hours.
+- Keep the sandwich in the insulated lunch box; everything should stay toasty warm for hours.

 What is the best container to keep food hot?

-There are many containers on the market that can keep drinks, soups, and other foods hot until lunchtime.
-It’s worth purchasing a few different sizes and shapes so you pack a variety of hot foods in your child’s lunch box.
+Many containers on the market can keep drinks, soups, and other foods hot until lunchtime.
+It’s worth purchasing a few different sizes and shapes, so you pack a variety of hot foods in your child’s lunch box.

 Insulated Lunch Box

-When looking for an insulated lunch bag for hot food, it’s important that it’s durable, easy to clean, fits your containers, and is the right style for your child.
+When looking for an insulated lunch bag for hot food, it’s essential that it’s durable, easy to clean, fits your containers, and is the right style for your child.

 Perfect for pasta, chili, and more.
 A wide-mouth Thermos container is one of the most versatile insulated food containers.
-It is small enough to easily fit in a lunch box and large enough for many different kinds of foods.
+It is small enough to fit easily in a lunch box and large enough for many different foods.

 Insulated Food Jar

-Like the wide mouth Thermos but taller, an insulated food jar is a good choice for soups, stews, even hot dogs.
+Like the wide-mouth Thermos but taller, an insulated food jar is a good choice for soups, stews, and even hot dogs.

 S’well 10-ounce Stainless Steel Container

-The Snack by S’well Stainless Steel Container is a lower bowl shape which is easier to pack into smaller lunch boxes.
+The Snack by S’well Stainless Steel Container is a lower bowl shape that is easier to pack into smaller lunch boxes.
 This high-quality container will keep foods hot (and cold) for hours.

 S’well 24-ounce Stainless Steel Container

-For larger meals, we love the Large Sack by S’well Stainless Steel Container.
+We love the Large Snack by S’well Stainless Steel Container for larger meals.
 This large, Great for chicken tenders, mini calzones, hot dogs, burgers, and more.

 Whether it’s pasta, grilled cheese, or pizza, what you put in your child’s lunch is only limited by your imagination and the contents of your refrigerator.